wattschristian/wattschristian/README.md

 ---
 # Christian Watts
 Hi!
-My name is Christian and I am currently a CS student at University of Central Arkansas.
+My name is Christian and I am currently a CS student at the University of Missouri Columbia.
 I have a strong love for anything and everything programming/tech, and I'm wanting to pursue a career in Software Engineering/Fullstack Development.
-Data Science is becoming increasingly attractive however...
-I like learning about circuits and hardware, cybersecurity topics, and robotics as well!

-## Experience
+## Experience:
-My language experience is broken into Proficient and Knowledgeable experience levels:

 #### Proficient
+- C#/C++
 - Java
+- JavaScript
+- Frontend Technologies (HTML/CSS)
-- C++
+- SQL

+#### Knowledgeable
 -  Python

-#### Knowledgeable
-- JavaScript (React)
-- HTML
-- CSS
+-  C
-- SQL
+-  Assembly